AnsonKong/FreeBird/README.md

 # FreeBird
-[FreeBird](https://fb.anodejsfun.top/) is a Progressive Web App for sharing your thoughts Offline support & installable
+[FreeBird](https://fb.anodejsfun.top/) is a Message Board PWA!

-TODO:
-Notifications & Push feature
+* Offline support
+* Installable
+* Push Notifications when github logined (Only available in desktop FireFox right now)
+* Dropdown Refresh
+* Comment Module

 ## QuickStart
 You should setup configs below by yourself: